aaaronic/emilylakehansen.com/README.md

 _Home and Other Duty Stations_ (Kelsay Books, 2020) as well as the chapbooks _Pharaoh's Daughter Keeps a Diary_ (Kissing Dynamite Press, forthcoming) and _The Way the Body Had to Travel_ (Dancing Girl Press, 2014).
-Her poetry and essays have appeared in Pleiades, 32 Poems, Hobart, So to Speak,
+Her poetry and essays have appeared or are forthcoming in Pleiades, 32 Poems, CALYX, Hobart, So to Speak,
-Glass: A Journal of Poetry, Atticus Review, The Shore, and Up the Staircase Quarterly, among others.
+Glass: A Journal of Poetry, Atticus Review, The Shore, SWWIM, and Up the Staircase Quarterly, among others.
 She received an MFA in creative writing from Georgia
 College and is currently a PhD candidate at Georgia State University.
 A receiptient of the 2022 Longleaf Poetry Fellowship and an Honorable Mention for the 2022 Limp Wrist Glitter Bomb Award, Emily lives in Atlanta where she teaches first-year writng and poetry at Agnes Scott College.